usnistgov/ixml-breadboard/README.md

 ### Scripted routines supporting batch (standalone) processing

-(*Planned*)
+Among useful iXML applications are builds under CI/CD and publication pipelines, both initiated using scripts.

 For guidance on available scripts, see the [`src` directory readme file](src/readme.md).

-### Applications in the browser (forthcoming)
+### Applications in the browser

-*(Planned.
-This is how easy it will be.)*

 Wherever an HTML file appears, typically an application can be served from a plain vanilla web server.
+As shown by [index.html](index.html), this includes the top-level directory.
+Start a server from this directory to see a navigation and demonstration page.

 For example, in file `index.html` this directory provides a "workbench" application for testing an iXML parse.
 To run it:

-- Start a web server (Apache, Node.js http-server or your preference) from this directory (i.e. using it as root), e.g.
+- From a command prompt open in the current directory, start a web server (Apache, Node.js `http-server`` or your preference)
-  - open a command prompt
-  - start `http-server`
 - Using a current browser, open `http://localhost:8080/index.html`
 - Examine and test the application

-When started at the root of the project, a web server can also serve any file in the project, subject to its configuration, and different experiments may offer different entry points.
+From the top-level directory, a web server can also serve any file in the project, subject to its configuration, while  different experiments may offer different entry points.

 ## Dependencies

 ### Browser applications

-*(Planned)*

 The browser applications generally rely on two libraries for Invisible XML and XSLT 3.0 respectively: